smallworld-re/smallworld/use_cases/string_deobfuscation/tutorial.md

 ```

 After all that, if we run strings on `strdeobfus2` we will see
-strings, and if we look at the function `main`, in a debugger, we see
+strings, and if we look at the function `main`, in a disassembler, we
-that the strings it references are decrypted.
+see that the strings it references are decrypted.
+Note that, of
+course, this code no longer makes sense from an execution standpoint,
+as the strings are decrypted before even calling the decryption
+function, but reverse engineering will be easier for later code which
+refers to those strings.

 ```
 [0x000010c0]> pdf @ sym.main